we're all preppers now

 My parents rented a two-story house during The War.
 This was when sacrifice was cool, not like today where everybody whines about everything and sacrifices nothing.
 We had tin can drives at school to provide steel for the war.
 We took our table scraps to a corner collection point where they would be processed into food for farm animals.
 Everything was rationed.
 I would see cars driving down the street on the rims alone.
 It was bleak, man.
 I had a pet box turtle that committed suicide by jumping off the second story balcony.
 I guess he just couldn’t take it.
 I gave him a proper military funeral and donated his body for the animal food program.
 He will be missed.

-does this look like someone happy to have me?
+Me and me Mum, age one.
 Photo on right is LuLu who took care of my cousin Joanie and me.

 MY PARENTS AND SIBLINGS